-The convertible preferred stock has been approved for quotation on the Nasdaq National Market under the trading symbol "XCYTP."
+We will apply to have the convertible preferred stock approved for quotation on the Nasdaq National Market under the trading symbol "XCYTP."

 Price Stabilization, Short Positions

 In order to facilitate the offering of the preferred stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our convertible preferred stock or common stock.
 Specifically, the underwriters may over-allot in connection with this offering, creating a short position in our preferred stock for their own account.
 In addition, to cover over-allotments or to stabilize the price of the preferred stock, the underwriters may bid for, and purchase, our convertible preferred stock or common stock in the open market.